001101/smirc/README.md

 smirc
 ===

-System monitoring bot to sit in IRC and report system information.
+System Monitor irc (SMirc) bot to sit in IRC and report system information.
 Provides a locally bound zmq bind that will support streaming text to irc from the console

 # install